Support Us

 Each year, PEP hosts an annual convening of faculty, graduate students and researchers from the disciplines of psychology, economics and beyond to share original research that advances our understanding of the causes and consequences of poverty.

-Our 2024 PEP convening will take place on April 26 at UC Berkeley – please see event page for agenda and registration details!
+Our 2024 PEP convening took place on April 26 at UC Berkeley – please see event page for agenda and details!

 Agendas for our previous annuals convenings are linked below.